IBM/janusgraph-operator/articles/level-1-janusgraph.md

 nioPoolSize: 8
 ```

 Copy the Groovy script and paste it into the Gremlin console data directory.
-Then, from the terminal run the following from the root of your Gremlin console:
+Then, from the terminal, run the following from the root of your Gremlin console:

 ```bash
 $ bin/gremlin.sh